 If you’re a homeowner, you’ve probably seen the value of your property rise over the years.
 But how can you benefit from the money that’s tied up in your home, if you don’t want to sell up and move?

-A Retirement Interest-only Mortgage from the Scottish could be the answer.
+A Retirement Interest Only Mortgage (RIO Mortgage) from the Scottish could be the answer.
 It lets you unlock some of the cash from your property, to use however you wish.

-5 great reasons to choose a Mortgage from Scottish Building Society
+5 great reasons to choose a Retirement Interest Only Mortgage from Scottish Building Society

-Homeowners over the age of 60 to release some equity from their property.
+Homeowners aged 55 or over, looking to release some equity from their property.

 We will lend up to a maximum of 50% of the property valuation or purchase price (whichever is lower).